High speed rail: overview

 Can I petition against this phase?

 No, petitioning on Phase One has now closed.
-Existing petitions against the bill are on the HS2 bill select committee website
+Petitions made against the bill are on the HS2 bill select committee website

 View the assurances and undertakings.